javierg0mez/msf-ecological-networks/README.md

 ---

 ## How to use
-1. Open any notebook in `code/`
+1. Open the desired notebook.
-2. Run the notebook to reproduce the MSF computation
+2. Run all cells.
-3. Corresponding data and figures are in the `data/` and `figures/` folders
+3. Inspect output in `data/` and `figures/`.

 ---